 A client of mine works for a Chinese/US firm, with teams from both countries supporting the same major Korean customer.
-On conference calls with the customer the US team frequently finds it hard to understand business terms used and points made by the Korean customer.
+On conference calls with the customer, the US team frequently finds it hard to understand the business terms used and points made by the Korean customer.

 In the latest of my series of 100 Success Factors for Global Leaders, below are five tips for using technology to build a productive and cohesive virtual team:

-5. Make sharing part of the culture: There are a host of file sharing tools out there such as Lotus Notes, Google Docs, Dropbox etc. which allow teams to document technical processes and procedures, and share resources and information.
-These tools also enable global companies to maintain consistency, reduce duplicated effort, and ensure quality control across their various countries of operation.
+5. Make sharing part of the culture: There are a host of file-sharing tools out there such as Lotus Notes, Google Docs, Dropbox, etc. which allow teams to document technical processes and procedures, and share resources and information.
+These tools also enable global companies to maintain consistency, reduce duplicated efforts, and ensure quality control across their various countries of operation.

-Building a strong virtual team is one of those occasions when business can learn much from social media.
+Building a strong virtual team is one of those occasions when businesses can learn much from social media.

-Building communities, sharing files and bridging geography and time zones is what the likes of Instagram, Twitter and Facebook do best.
+Building communities, sharing files, and bridging geography and time zones are what the likes of Instagram, Twitter, and Facebook do best.
 Yet global business has been relatively slow to adopt and adapt social media for its own uses, even when the technology has been available.